How to Grow Lobularia Maritima Flowers in Your Garden

 Once each round of blooms has ceased, feed the Alyssum a monthly dose of diluted liquid fertilizer.
 This sets the plant up for its next flowers.

 Deadhead Alyssum Carpet of Snow regularly to keep new blooms coming through.
 If the plant stops flowering in hot conditions, use some shears to remove about a third of the foliage.
-This stimulates the plant into getting ready for some more growth when temperatures drop.
+This stimulates the plant to prepare for more growth when temperatures drop.

 Propagation